pdunlap1/k8s-voting-app/README.md

 # k8s-voting-app overview
-My k8s project for implementing the infamous example voting app in GKE and Kubernetes.
+My k8s project for implementing the example voting app in GKE and Kubernetes.
 This is a simple distributed application running across multiple Docker containers orchestrated and administered with GKE.

 # Purpose
 The purpose of this project is to deploy a voting app and results app using kubernetes and GCP/GKE.
 Participants will access the voting platform through a front-end web app